 This comes down to preference.
 There are those who swear by one or the other, but the truth is it just depends on what you like and how you want to prepare your meat!

-Chicken Thighs – Tend to be a little more fatty, but its the good kind of fat!
+Chicken Thighs – They tend to be a little more fatty, but its the good kind of fat!
 Chicken thighs are also are usually a bit more moist than chicken breasts.
 Since they are dark meat, chicken thighs are also kind of known for being much more flavorful before you season them!

 INSTANT POT CHICKEN COOKING TIME